Doghouse-Mike/my-notes/content/Quotes.md

 Your mind is for having ideas, not holding them. —David Allen, author of Getting Things Done

 Everything not saved will be lost. —Nintendo “Quit Screen” message

+Be regular and orderly in your life so that you may be violent and

+original in your work.

+—Gustave Flaubert, French novelist

+Verum ipsum factum (“We only know what we make”)

+—Giambattista Vico, Italian philosopher